-Both income from concession agreements and building rents are considered leasing revenue and accounted for in line with IAS 17 "Leases".
+Both income from concession agreements and building rents are considered leasing revenue and accounted for in line with the provisions of IFRS 15 "Revenue from Contracts with Customers".

 Interest income

 Interest income is recognised on time proportion basis by using the effective interest rate.